 In January 2019, DOM began utilizing a manual process for asset verification for full coverage Aged, Blind, Disabled (ABD) cases during the yearly renewal process.
-During the time frame of January 1, 2019 to April 1, 2020, there were approximately 55,000 ABD renewals processed.
 Due to the Covid-19 pandemic and consequent CMS guidelines, no renewals were conducted from April 2020 to the present.
-Out of the renewals processed, 109 cases were adversely impacted by having access to asset verification information, which resulted in cost avoidance for the State.
+Based on CMS requirements, the State cannot drop coverage on current members until the public health emergency is over.
+However, the asset verification is used for new applications and from July 1, 2021 until December 31, 2021, there were 5 ABD applications denied due to asset verification checks.
 According to the Kaiser Institute, the annual per person cost for Medicaid in Mississippi is approximately \$11,000 per year if the beneficiary is aged or disabled.
-Utilizing this estimate, DOM calculates a cost avoidance of \$1,199,000 since the start of using the current asset verification system.
-Based on that rate of 0.20% and a total of 40,000 cases which have asset tests, the expected number of yearly cases with excess assets will be approximately 80 and estimate a yearly cost avoidance of \$880,000 using the currently available tools and processes.
+Utilizing this estimate, DOM calculates a cost avoidance of \$55,000 during this time period.

 MDHS implemented a manual process for asset verification for SNAP and TANF cases for applications beginning July 1, 2019.
-There were approximately 182,000 applications processed during the period of December 1, 2020 to May 31, 2021.
-Of these cases, 4,548 cases (approximately 2.5%) have been closed since gaining access to asset verification information, which resulted in a cost avoidance for the federal government.
-According to the last benefit amount issued, an estimated \$101,816.00 would have been issued in the first month.
-Using the most common six (6) month certification period, MDHS estimates a cost avoidance of \$610,896.00 in federal funds during this time period and would project an estimated \$1,221,792.00 in federal funds over the course of a year.
+There were approximately 240,652 applications processed during the period of June 1, 2020 to November 30, 2021.
+Of these cases, 9,765 cases (approximately 2.5%) have been closed since gaining access to asset verification information, which resulted in a cost avoidance for the federal government.
+According to the last benefit amount issued, an estimated \$218,608.00 would have been issued in the first month.
+Using the most common six (6) month certification period, MDHS estimates a cost avoidance of \$1,311,648.00 in federal funds during this time period.
 Additional improvements in business efficiencies may result from the planned transition from a manual process to an automated one with the integration of the FAM with the eligibility system.